-Are you doing all that you can to make sure your business is protected against downtime?
+Are you using the best high availability solution, doing all that you can to make sure your business is protected against downtime?
 According to a recent survey we did in partnership with IndustryWeek, the majority of manufacturers are not.
 The last post, (Most Businesses Rely on Server Backup Instead of Downtime Prevention) the final in a 3-part series, reveals that most companies are using backup as their high availability solution of choice.
 What does this mean?
 It means 64 percent of those surveyed would rather wait for problems to occur and react to them, than proactively protect their infrastructures from outages.

 Manufacturing businesses aren’t unlike other companies, in that even one minute of downtime can result in significant financial loss.
 In fact, we found that the average manufacturing IT system will experience 3.6 instances of downtime at a cost of $65,830 annually.
 However, the number of IT downtime incidents per year, as well as the financial impact per incident increases as revenues do, so we’re looking at 4.5 incidents per year costing a total of $146,250 for companies bringing in over a billion dollars.